neelsmith/sparkml-docker/README.md

 `docker-compose` creates a Spark network named `docker_spark-net`.
 The Spark cluster is mapped to <http://localhost:8080/> in your host OS.

 `Ctl-C` will stop the process gracefully.
 You can restart the master and any workers with `docker start spark-master docker_spark-worker_1 docker_spark-worker_2` ... `docker_spark-worker_N`

 ## Start a second container for working with Spark

+You can start a second container from anywhere in your host OS:

     docker run --rm -it -e SPARK_MASTER="spark://spark-master:7077" -v $(pwd):/local --network docker_spark-net  ssml/spark:latest /bin/bash